evrythng/examples/pubsub/Websockets/README.md

 Websockets example
 ===================

-This is a minimalist Websocket client for interacting with Thng-PUSH.
+This is a minimalist Websocket client for interacting with [Thng-Push](https://dashboard.evrythng.com).

 # Usage